How to Use Packing Cubes to Save Space: The Secret to Carry-On Only Travel

 For years Simon travelled with the Eagle Creek Pack-It compression cube with a mesh top, and we still think it’s an excellent packing cube.

-Eagle Creek Specter Compression Cubes
+Eagle Creek Lightweight Compression Cubes

 Eagle Creek Spectre compression cubes review